qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 our four monthly releases with LTRs in late february.

-Beginning after 2.12 the development phase is always 12 weeks and the freeze phase is 5 weeks or more.
+Beginning after 2.12 the development phase is always 12 weeks and the freeze phase is at least 5 weeks.
 Remainders are used to extend the freeze phase of LTR releases.

 Point releases will happen every months on the latest release branch and the